openannotation/annotator-store/README.md

     * Running on http://127.0.0.1:5000/
     * Restarting with reloader...

-If you wish to customize the configuration of the Annotator Store, copy `instance/annotator.cfg.example` to `instance/annotator.cfg` and make your changes there.
+If you wish to customize the configuration of the Annotator Store, make your changes to `annotator.cfg` or dive into `run.py`.

 ## Store API